ddotta/tablexlsx/README.md

 The purpose of this package is to meet the needs of R users who want to export data frames in `xlsx` files to share their data and results with other users not necessarily R users.

-The goal is to get an API that is as simple as possible to use.
-The package will be improved over time and will include features such as the possibility to highlight in excel files some remarkable rows/columns (for example totals or coefficients...).
+The goal is to get an API that is as simple as possible to use. **It's intended to meet the needs of users who want to create clean, well-documented xlsx files (with a title and footnotes)**.

+The package will be improved over time and will include new features based on the needs expressed by users.
+To do so, feel free to open an issue [here](https://github.com/ddotta/tablexlsx/issues).

 Some advantages of using this package :

 - A simpler syntax for common export operations of excel files;
-- The possibility to write several data frames in the same sheet one below the other;
+- It can write several data frames in the same sheet one below the other;
-- The possibility to merge modalities for one or several columns
+- It can merge modalities for one or several columns;
+- It can automatically open files as soon as they are created so you can inspect your workbook.

 :point_right: [See examples gallery in vignette](https://ddotta.github.io/tablexlsx/articles/aa-examples.html)